 - Guide 1: How to Remove ProductManualsPro redirect from Windows.

-- Guide 2: Get rid of ProductManualsPro redirect from Mac OS X.
+- Guide 2: Get rid of ProductManualsPro redirect on Mac OS X.

-- Guide 3: Remove ProductManualsPro redirect from Google Chrome.
+- Guide 3: Remove ProductManualsPro redirect in Google Chrome.

 - Guide 4: Erase ProductManualsPro redirect from Mozilla Firefox.

 - Guide 5: Uninstall ProductManualsPro redirect from Microsoft Edge.